mariuszdrynda/nondeterministic_virtual_machine/README.md

 # Nondeterministic Virtual Machine

-This will be a virtual machine for nondeterministic programming language written in C++ (with help of Flex & Bison).
+This will be a virtual machine for nondeterministic programming language (NJA) written in C++ (with help of Flex & Bison).
 This project will be divided into two parts: first, compiler of nondeterministic programming language, and the second one: code executor.

-Current status: compiler generates syntax tree, but still need to fix a few bugs.
+Current status od C++ version: compiler generates syntax tree, but still need to fix a few bugs.
 Then need to implement semantic analyzer.
 Then perhaps do some optimalizations.

 Executor doesn't exists yet.

+Python version is an experimental implementation of NJA.
+I chose it because I wanted to have a playground where I can put all of my ideas and check if they work.
+It's not for normal usage.
+It's a dirty version and it not checks all errors and exceptions, so use it only if you know what to do.

+Current status of Python version: compiler and interpreter works but need to be tested.

+Python version needs PLY to work.

 If you want to compile this project you need Bison 3.4, Flex 2.6.4 and C++ 17 (I'm using G++ 7.2).
 You can use any later version of Bison and/or flex.
 C++ 17 is required, because AST uses std::variant.